Gray-Davidson-00/Kickstarter-Success-Analysis/README.md

-# Project Luther
+# Kickstarter Success Analysis
 ## Gray Davidson
 ## April 27th 2018

 ### Summary:

-The files in this directory represent the source code, resulting datasets, analysis, presentation and writeup for "Project Luther," my second project in school at Metis data science bootcamp.
+The files in this directory represent the  code, resulting datasets, analysis, presentation and writeup for my second project in school at Metis data science bootcamp.

-The assignment was to scrape the web to gather a dataset and apply linear regression to that data.
-In my case I chose to scrape kickstarter.com to learn about the effects of measurable decisions (total goal in $ for instance) on the likelihood of a successful outcome.
+I this work I scraped the web to gather a dataset and applied linear regression to that data.
+In my case I chose to scrape kickstarter.com to learn about the effects of measurable decisions (eg. total goal in $, number of images, number of goal tiers) on the likelihood of a successful outcome.

 I scraped 2400 active kickstarter campaigns, compiled the data into a usable dataset and ran three various regression models.
 The conclusion was that while these metrics are lightly predictive of a good outcome, that prediction is mostly driven by the edge cases (total text is predictive, for instance, but mostly because having no text at all is predictive of failure).